GKRA organise a number of events throughout the year such as themed food and wine evenings, a quiz, fireworks party, carols and a family walk.

 Watch this space for upcoming events, or register for our email alerts so you'll be one of the first to know.

-Please look out for posters around the village nearer the time for more details of each event.
+Please look out for posters around the village nearer the time for more details of each event, or check the GKRA Facebook Page here

 Obituary - David Jarman